vbaconnet-ledger/developer-portal/_docs/transport/web-bluetooth.md

 toc: true
 layout: doc
 ---
+## Introduction

-In this section we will guide you through the creation of a little application.
+In this section, we will guide you through the creation of an application.
 This application will connect to your Ledger Nano X to display the address of your account (eg. bitcoin account, ethereum account).

 ## Prerequisites
-To start with the Web Integration go through the <a href="../prerequisites">Prerequisites</a> before diving into the implementation.
+To start with the Web Integration go through the [Prerequisites](../prerequisites) before diving into the implementation.
 ## Web App Bluetooth (only Nano X)

-Ledger Nano S as it does not have a bluetooth functionality you can only use Ledger Nano X with bluetooth.
+Ledger Nano S does not have Bluetooth functionality you can only use Ledger Nano X with Bluetooth.

-Please be aware that the bluetooth implementation is only supported by a few browser.
+Please be aware that the Bluetooth implementation is only supported by a few browsers.
-You can check the <a href="https://caniuse.com/web-bluetooth">browser support</a> for the Web Bluetooth.
+You can check the [browser support](https://caniuse.com/web-bluetooth) for the Web Bluetooth.
+### Project Initialization
 It is time to implement the application and test it.
 This web application will be implemented using React which is a frontend Javascript framework.

-First open a terminal and create a new project, during this tutorial the project will be named “examples-web-bluetooth”.
+First, open a terminal and create a new project, during this tutorial the project will be named “examples-web-bluetooth”.
 Run the following command to create the project and go into it:

 ```console